Ted White (gridiron football)

-Tederal Duralle White (born May 29, 1976) is the current offensive assistant and quarterbacks coach for the Houston Texans.
-Before coaching the NFL team in 2022, White played for the Frankfurt Galaxy and Barcelona Dragons as part of NFL Europe in the early 2000s.
+Tederal Duralle White (born May 29, 1976) is an American football coach and former quarterback.
+Before coaching, White played for the Frankfurt Galaxy and Barcelona Dragons as part of NFL Europe in the early 2000s.
 From 2003 to 2005, White was the backup quarterback for the Montreal Alouettes in the Canadian Football League.
 With both leagues, White had a combined total of 2,568 passing yards, 20 touchdowns and 19 interceptions.

 In college football, White started working as a positions coach for Texas Southern during the late 2000s.
 Throughout the 2010s, White continued to coach college football with Southern, Howard, Arkansas-Pine Bluff, and Prairie View A&M. He also was a coach for the DC Defenders in the XFL and Grambling State during the 2020s.
 White was inducted into the Mid-Eastern Athletic Conference Hall of Fame in 2010.

-Early life and high school career
+Early life

-White was born on May 29, 1976 in Baton Rouge, Louisiana.
+White was born on May 29, 1976, in Baton Rouge, Louisiana.
 His parents separated when he was an infant.
 White was a basketball and football player while he attended Glen Oaks High School.
 With Glen Oaks, White and his team reached the semifinals of the Class 5A championship held by the Louisiana High School Athletic Association.
 After high school, he originally planned on going to Southern University but later decided to enroll in Howard University.

 College career

 In 1995, White joined the Howard Bison football team as their quarterback while he was a redshirt.
 During the 1995 NCAA Division I-AA football season, White had a kidney injury in October 1995.
 He did not play for the remainder of the season and returned to the Bisons in 1996.
 At the end of the year, White and Howard defeated Southern at the 1996 Heritage Bowl.
-During the 1996-97 season, White and his team received the Black college football national championship after their ten wins and two losses.
+During the 1996–97 season, White and his team received the Black college football national championship after their ten wins and two losses.

 During this season, White broke the Howard record for most career passing yards that was held by Jay Walker.
 For the MEAC, White had the most passing yards in 1996 and 1998.
 After leaving Howard University in 1998, White set Mid-Eastern Athletic Conference career records with 9,808 passing yards and 92 passing touchdowns.
 His career records in the MEAC have remained for over 20 years.
-As a NCAA I-AA football player, White held the season record for passing efficiency in 1996 with 176.2 points.
+As an NCAA I-AA football player, White held the season record for passing efficiency in 1996 with 176.2 points.
 By 2006, White was in the top-10 for most passing touchdowns and the top 25 for most passing yards for his career records.